Mauby: Commercial soft drinks

+There was also a variant of soft drink made from the drink.
 Grupo Taino LLC of the Dominican Republic markets two commercial versions of mabi, both made with carbonated water.
-Seybano is lighter in color and made from tree bark extract and white and brown sugar, while Cacheo is darker and made from both bark and fruit extract, with spices and brown sugar.
+Seybano is lighter in colour and made from tree bark extract and white and brown sugar, while Cacheo is darker and made from both bark and fruit extract, with spices and brown sugar.
 Contrary to its name, Mabi Cacheo does not include sap from the Cacheo palms (Pseudophoenix ekmanii and P. vinifera).

-Mauby Fizzz is a commercially produced and carbonated version of the drink produced in Trinidad and Tobago by multinational PepsiCo from mauby bark.
-It is unfermented.
+Mauby Fizzz is a commercially produced, unfermented and carbonated version of the drink produced in Trinidad and Tobago by multinational PepsiCo from mauby bark.
 A similar version is also produced in Saint Vincent and the Grenadines called Hairoun Mauby, produced by St. Vincent Brewery Limited, a company in the AmBev portfolio.